prostep-ivip-e-V/vec/wiki/README.md

 1. Preview your project: `hugo server`
 1. Add content
 1. Generate the website: `hugo` (optional)
+1. Install Visual Studio Code as an effective editor (optional)

 Read more at Hugo's [documentation][].